tay-counc/5609Visualization-Assignments/A1-Visual-Encoding/README.md

 ## 4. Implement Your Visualizations

-Finally, implement the chosen design for each question and report the insights gained from your visualizations.
+Finally, implement the chosen design for each question and publish them in your Github Page.
+Report the insights gained from your visualizations.

 ## 5. Submission
+In Canvas, please submit a PDF report, including
+- a) your sketches of 3x2 visualizations
+- b) justifications for choosing the visualization for each question
+- c) the insights you gained regarding each question from the implemented visualization
+- d) links to your github page and repository.

+Important: Do not update your main branch after the submission deadline.